Arthaey/anki-global-css/README.md

 work).

 It replaces all models' templates with the contents of your stylesheet file on startup.
-If you make changes to your file, restart Anki for them to take effect.
+If you make changes to your file, use the "Update global CSS" menu item or restart Anki for them to take effect.

 # Requirements